-I live in a country where it takes more than half a day to travel 500 km by train, so imagine that every single time I go home, I have to come up with new killing-time activities to do on a long journey.
+I live in a country where it takes more than half a day to travel 500 km by train, so imagine that every single time I want to go home, I have to come up with new killing-time activities to do on a long journey.

-First of all, I make sure that I have some essential travel items in my handbag and after that I start planning my activities.
-Some of them, you will see, are very common, but on a 12 h journey, even those can get over rated.
+First of all, I make sure that I have some essential travel items in my handbag and after that, I start planning my activities.
+Some of them, you will see, are very common, but on a 12 h journey, even those can get overrated.

 1. Listen to music – 1-2 hours

 I know.
 It’s mainstream, but this is one of the best ways to kill a couple of hours.
 You can create your playlist from home, or listen on apps like Spotify.
 It works like a charm.

 You might find it a bit difficult to sleep on a train or car, but when you get really tired it doesn’t really matter.
 I’m a heavy sleeper, I can sleep anywhere, anytime; but if you are not, the take stuff like a sleeping pillow (travel size) put some sleepy music and kill more hours.